 - Investment management

 Trustees differ from trust protectors because of their fiduciary duty to follow the rules outlined in the trust.
 A trust protector could have the ability to change a trust document as a trustee may not.
 This will be outlined in the trust document and also depend on where the trust situs is.
-Some states, South Dakota for example, have decanting statues that allow individuals to modify or amend a trust document.
+Some states, South Dakota for example, have decanting statutes that allow individuals to modify or amend a trust document.
 An irrevocable trust will need this, but a revocable trust will not.

 Irrevocable Trust vs. Revocable Trust